 - EEA companies with a registered UK establishment.

-An EEA company with a registered UK establishment is also required to disclose additional public-facing information, such as website, letterhead, and order forms.
+An EEA company with a registered UK establishment also needs to disclose additional information such as website, letterhead, and order forms.

 4.2.
 Freedom of establishment